michael-min-js/wings/README.md

 A jQuery plugin that adds wings to a header.
 Wings are small triangles shaded darker than the header background that make it appear to wrap aroud like a ribbon in 3d.

-You can view the [live demo here] (http://michaeljames.io/demo/wings/demo.html).
+You can view a live demo [here] (http://michaeljames.io/demo/wings/demo.html).
 Please submit any bugs to bugs@michaeljames.io

 Author: Michael James